Week Seven: Distance

 Always repair at least two divots before you begin putting, assuming you have time.

 Ask your partner if he’d like the flagstick out, in, or tended.
-The penalty for hitting the flagstick is 2 strokes.
+The penalty for hitting the flagstick is NO penalty.

 You can move loose impediments anywhere on the green unless they are in your line.
 Never touch your own line, because it is considered improving your lie and results in a 2 stroke penalty.